betheden/hebrew-grammar/content/conjunction.rst

 Summary
 -------

 Conjunctions connect words, phrases, sentences, or paragraphs.
-Common conjunctions are "and," "or," "but," and "for."
+The most common conjunctions in English are "and," "or," "but," and "for."
+Some
+:ref:`particle`\s
+in Biblical Hebrew are closely related to conjunctions.

 Article
 -------